AAdvantage Priceless Eligibility: Citi vs. Barclays Cards

 Does the card tier change what you can bid on?

 Short answer: no. As far as the program documents it, every eligible AAdvantage Mastercard sees the same `priceless.com/aa` catalog, from the $99 Platinum Select up to the $595 Executive.
-I have not been able to confirm any official "premium card sees exclusive lots" tiering, and the AA and Mastercard pages describe a single cardholder gate, not a per-card inventory split.
+We have not been able to confirm any official "premium card sees exclusive lots" tiering, and the AA and Mastercard pages describe a single cardholder gate, not a per-card inventory split.

 Account linkage setup